peteroupc/peteroupc.github.io/graphics.md

     - Phong shading (per-pixel specular highlighting), ray-traced graphics (other than the _ray casting_ technique), and path-traced graphics, which were too slow for real-time graphics in the 20th century.
 - It wasn't until 1995 that 3-D video cards became widely available for consumer PCs.[^60] In 3-D video games for PCs "[i]n 1995/1996, it was not uncommon to have 30-50% of the game screen filled with polygons without textures" (according to an [**article**](https://retro.swarm.cz/s3-virge-325-vx-dx-gx-gx2-series-of-early-3d-accelerators-deep-dive/) that compared _Havoc_ [1995] with _Mortal Kombat 4_ [1997]).
 - This specification is not centered on video games that offer "3-D vision" (see note under "Frame rate"), given how rare they were before 2000.

+<a id=Arcade_Game_Graphics></a>

+#### Arcade Game Graphics

+- From 1971 to 1979, arcade games tended to have white graphics drawn on a black screen; the screen image was one bit per pixel.
+Some arcade cabinets in the late 1970s had a colored semitransparent overlay in front of the screen to lend color to the otherwise white graphics.
+- The practice of drawing graphics on a mostly black screen continued up to the early 1980s, but this time they were colored by the game itself rather than by an overlay.
+- The graphics of some arcade games from 1979 to the early 1980s were made of white line segments.
+Notable examples are _Asteroids_ (1979) and _Battlezone_ (1980).
+- Graphics made of tiles and sprites were popularized by the arcade game _Galaxian_ (1979).

 <a id=Screen_image_effects_filters></a>